Conor-Harney/HelloCluster/README.md

 # HelloCluster
 ## Overview
 A demonstration of scaling an api through a Kubernetes cluster.

+This is not currently designed to also scale the database, as the replication settings have not been enabled.
+Database replication will come in future updates.

 ## Build